Degarelix: Pharmacology

 GnRH antagonists (receptor blockers) such as degarelix are synthetic peptide derivatives of the natural GnRH decapeptide – a hormone that is made by neurons in the hypothalamus.
 GnRH antagonists compete with natural GnRH for binding to GnRH receptors in the pituitary gland.
 This reversible binding blocks the release of LH and FSH from the pituitary.
 The reduction in LH subsequently leads to a rapid and sustained suppression of testosterone release from the testes and subsequently reduces the size and growth of the prostate cancer.
 This in turn results in a reduction in prostate-specific antigen (PSA) levels in the patient's blood.
 Measuring PSA levels helps to monitor how patients with prostate cancer are responding to treatment.

 Unlike GnRH agonists, which cause an initial stimulation of the hypothalamic-pituitary-gonadal axis (HPGA), leading to a surge in testosterone levels, and under certain circumstances, a flare-up of the tumour, GnRH antagonists do not cause a surge in testosterone or clinical flare.
 Clinical flare is a phenomenon that occurs in patients with advanced disease, which can precipitate a range of clinical symptoms such as bone pain, urethral obstruction, and spinal cord compression.
 Drug agencies have issued boxed warnings regarding this phenomenon in the prescribing information for GnRH agonists.
 As testosterone surge does not occur with GnRH antagonists, there is no need for patients to receive an antiandrogen as flare protection during prostate cancer treatment.
 GnRH agonists also induce an increase in testosterone levels after each reinjection of the drug – a phenomenon that does not occur with GnRH antagonists such as degarelix.

 GnRH antagonists have an immediate onset of action leading to a fast and profound suppression of testosterone and are therefore especially valuable in the treatment of patients with prostate cancer where fast control of disease is needed.

 History

-In December 2008, the US Food and Drug Administration (FDA) approved degarelix for the treatment of patients with advanced prostate cancer in the United States.
+In December 2008, the US Food and Drug Administration (FDA) approved degarelix for the treatment of people with advanced prostate cancer.
 It was subsequently approved by the European Commission at the recommendation of the European Medicines Agency (EMA) in February 2009, for use in adult males with advanced, hormone-dependent prostate cancer.
 Ferring Pharmaceuticals markets the drug under the name Firmagon.

 Research

 Degarelix is studied for use as a chemical castration agent on men with pedophilia in Sweden.
-A study published on April 29, 2020, in JAMA Psychiatry demonstrated a reduced the risk score for committing child sexual abuse in men with pedophilic disorder two weeks after initial injection.
+A study demonstrated a reduced risk score for committing child sexual abuse in men with pedophilic disorder two weeks after initial injection.